stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 In summary: a Vulkan boolean is represented as zero (for false) or one (for true) - so far so logical.
 But by default JNA maps a Java boolean to zero for false but __minus one__ for true!
 WTF!

-There are a lot of boolean values used across Vulkan requiring a global solution to over-ride the default JNA mapping.
+There are a lot of boolean values used across Vulkan requiring a global solution to over-ride the default JNA mapping (which is unfortunately hard coded).
 Again a custom JNA type converter comes to the rescue:

 ```java
 public final class NativeBooleanConverter implements TypeConverter {